You are here

 Instructions for Selecting a TREX Course

-All students planning to enroll in the College of Arts and Sciences at Ohio Northern University for the Fall 2014-15 semester are required to enroll in a TREX course as part of the University’s general education requirements for graduation.
+All students planning to enroll in the College of Arts and Sciences at Ohio Northern University for the fall semester are required to enroll in a TREX course as part of the University’s general education requirements for graduation.

 Please read through the course descriptions listed below and identify your first five choices among these offerings.
 Once you have selected your top five choices, input the required information, ranking your course selections as instructed.
 Every effort will be made to enroll you in one of your selected courses.
 Please try and input your course selections as soon as possible for a better chance at enrolling in your preferred choices.